 Please note: it is not the most secure of methods, and anyone that gains access to your machine will be able to access those machines you have authenticated with.
 I can’t take any responsibility for anything untoward that comes as a result of this.

 And that should be it.
 Next time you attempt to log into username@remote.host, you’ll be logged in straight away, without any prompt for a password.
-This works on Ubuntu and its derivatives (as far as I’m aware).
+This works on most Linux distributions.